Sustainable Newburgh transport

 A pop-up halt would be the simplest of station with a short platform - perhaps as little as 15 metres - a ticket machine, an electronic timetable, a simple shelter and sufficient infrastructure to make it accessible.
 The twenty sites suggested were mostly located in rural locations.
 One of them was Newburgh.

 Network Rail has built temporary stations.
-They built one in six days in Workington after the Cumbria floods in 2009.
-One is currently being considered in Wales.
+They built one in six days in Workington after the Cumbria floods in 2009 at just over £200K.
+A test station One is currently being considered for a location in North Wales.

-The idea was well received by Government..
+The idea of pop ups was well received by Government..
 The then Transport Minister.
 Derek Mackay agreed to consider a new “pipeline” fund of up to £2 million to develop new stations and lines.

 But the idea was not carried forward and no pop-up stations were ever built.
-A Newburgh station go ahead would be the only one that might be fulfilled.
+A Newburgh station go ahead would be the only proposed site that might be fulfilled.

 perhaps it is time to revive the idea of testing demand with pop up stations